cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

   .and('have.attr', 'href', '/users')
 ```

-Because `.should('have.class', ...)` does not change the subject, the `.and('have.attr', ...)` is executed against the same element.
+Because {% url "`.should('have.class', ...)`" should %} does not change the subject, the {% url "`.and('have.attr', ...)`" and %} is executed against the same element.
 This is handy when you need to assert multiple things against a single subject quickly, but there are pitfalls...

 {% note danger Beware: Assertions That Change The Subject %}
 Some assertions modify the current subject unexpectedly.
+For example,
-For example, the line `cy.get('a').should('have.attr', 'href', '/users')` modifies the subject from the `<a>` element to the string `"/users"`.
-This is because Cypress honors the return value of the assertion, and `have.attr` is a `Chai-jQuery` assertion that returns the matched string instead of the original subject.
+`cy.get('a').should('have.attr', 'href', '/users')` modifies the subject from the `<a>` element to the string `"/users"`.

+This is because Cypress honors the return value of the assertion, and `have.attr` is a {% url "`Chai-jQuery`" assertions#Chai-jQuery %} assertion that returns the matched string instead of the original subject.
 This can be surprising!

-**Note:** This behavior is actually going away in the next release: `0.20.0`.
-We'll update these docs once that change is in.

-Whenever you have failing assertions and don't understand why, click the line in the Cypress Command Log on the left side of the GUI.
+Whenever you have failing assertions and don't understand why, click the command in the Cypress {% url "Command Log" overview-of-the-gui#Command-Log %}.
 Cypress will print details to the browser console to help you troubleshoot what is going on.
 {% endnote %}

 If we wrote this assertion in the explicit form "the long way", it would look like this: